 United Houma Nation History

-The United Houma Nation today is composed of a very proud and independent people who have close ties to the water and land of their ancestors.
-The unique history of our people has shaped our tribe today and the culture and way of life are a lifeline to that history.
+The United Houma Nation is composed of very proud and independent people who have close ties to the water and land of their ancestors.
+The unique history of our people has shaped our tribe today.
+The culture and way of life are a lifeline to that history.

 It was not until the 1940s that Houma children could attend school, and even then a quality education was still unavailable.
 Indian schools or “settlement schools” as they were referred to, offered up to a 7th grade education and were staffed by uncertified instructors.